Flotchet/sigma-delta-alpha-omega/README.md

 # Sigma Delta Alpha Omega

-Sigma Delta Alpha Omega is a highly dynamic & customizable application made with incremental programming & object oriented prgramming principles.
+Sigma Delta Alpha Omega is a highly dynamic & customizable application made with modular programming & object oriented prgramming principles.

-## What is incremental programming?
+## What is modular programming?

-Incremental programming is a computer programming model that organizes software design arround cores and modules.
-Where the cores can perfecly work without the modules and where the software will continue to work without any modification to the cores if a new module is added (assuming that the module respect the cores specification).
-The philosophy of incremental programming is "keep it working".
+Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.

+Conceptually, modules represent a separation of concerns, and can be independently created, tested, modified or updated, then reused across multiple systems.
+This modularization of code contributes to reusability, scalability, and efficiency, making it easier to understand, maintain and debug.

+Modules are often incorporated through interfaces.
+A module interface expresses the elements that are provided and required by the module.
+The elements defined in the interface are detectable by other modules.
+The implementation contains the working code that corresponds to the elements declared in the interface.

+Programming languages have different levels of modularity, from minimal language support (C, FORTRAN) to moderate modularization (Java, C++) to high modularization (Ada, Modula, Pascal, Python).

+## What is coming next ?

+Adaptation of the rest of the applets from previous projects

 ## Authors